RELEVANT CHAPTERS

 - be advised about payroll support services that can provide information, advice, and support.

-Direct payment recipients with capacity are not obliged to carry out DBS checks for people they employ through direct payments.
+Direct payment recipients with capacity are not obliged to carry out DBS checks for people they employ through direct payments, unless there is a minor (under the age of 18) residing in the property.
 However, CMBC strongly recommends that DBS checks are obtained for all personal assistants.
 See Disclosure and Barring Service chapter.

 13. Calculation and Payment of Direct Payments